 - Pulmonary function tests (if kyphosis affects breathing)

-- MRI (if there may be a tumor, infection, or neurological symptoms)
+- MRI (if there may be a tumor, infection, or nervous system symptoms)

 Treatment of Kyphosis

 Treatment depends on the cause of the disorder:

 - Congenital kyphosis requires corrective surgery at an early age.

 - Scheuermann disease is treated with a brace and physical therapy.
 Sometimes surgery is needed for large (greater than 60 degrees), painful curves.

 - Compression fractures from osteoporosis can be left alone if there are no nervous system problems or pain.
 But the osteoporosis needs to be treated to help prevent future fractures.
 For severe deformity or pain from osteoporosis, surgery is an option.